 |Canon 1Ds Mark II« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark II|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark III and the 1Ds Mark III have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the 1Ds Mark III was followed by the Canon 1DX.

-Review summary: Canon 1D Mark III vs Canon 1Ds Mark III
+Review summary: Canon 1D Mark III vs 1Ds Mark III

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark III or the Canon 1Ds Mark III – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.

 - Less heavy: Is lighter (by 230g or 17 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (2200 versus 1800) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (44 percent cheaper at launch).